tracelez/Near_Node_AWS/README.md

 journalctl -n 100 -f -u neard | ccze -A
 ```

+### Conclusion

-### Congrulations your AWS setup is complete; you can now mount your staking pool!
+This completes your initial AWS configuration.
+At this point you can continue on with the Stake Wars III instrucitions to mount your staking pool abnd stake your node.

+## Let's mount your staking pool

 [Mount your Staking Pool](https://github.com/near/stakewars-iii/blob/main/challenges/003.md)